An intent to preload

-When the public sees information on a .gov website, they need to trust that it is official and accurate.
-This trust is warranted, because registration of a .gov domain is limited to bona fide US-based government organizations.
+When the public sees information on a .gov website, they are likely to trust that it is official and accurate.
+This trust is warranted, since registration of a .gov domain is limited to bona fide US-based government organizations.
 Governments should be easy to identify on the internet and users should be secure on .gov websites.

 HTTPS is a key protection for websites and web users.
 It offers security and privacy when connecting to the web, and provides governments the assurance that what they publish is what is delivered to users.
 In the last few years, HTTPS has become the default connection type on the web.
 Browsers that were once telling users to “watch for a green lock!” are now removing the lock icons.
 Instead, the browser warns users when sites are not using HTTPS.

 Governments should never be “not secure”.

 An additional protection, HTTP Strict Transport Security (HSTS), is a simple standard that protects visitors by ensuring that their browsers always enforce an HTTPS connection to a website.
 It also eliminates the ability to click through a certificate error–protecting users from attack.

 For a user to take advantage of HSTS, however, their browser has to see the HSTS header on a site at least once.
 This means that users are not protected until after their first successful secure connection to a given domain, which may not occur in certain cases